 1. Figure out how much to save.

 How much should you save?
-The short answer: enough to make sure you can afford all your needs, plus some (or more) of your wants.
+The short answer: enough to make sure you can afford your upcoming needs, plus (ideally) your wants.

 What that translates to in actual numbers will vary depending on your expenses and goals.
 But a general benchmark to aim for is putting 20 percent or more of your income toward saving and investing for short-term needs and bigger goals—from vacations to retirement.

 Advisors generally recommend putting at least 10 percent of your income into a retirement account like a 401(k) or IRA.
 (The limits for those are $19,000 and $6,000 in 2019, respectively, if you’re under 50.)
 At the least, you want to contribute enough to get any employer match money if you have access to an employer-sponsored account.

 Beyond that, the first priority is to save for unexpected expenses—those you can’t avoid paying, but are hard to predict.
 Maybe a water pipe bursts, your fridge goes on the fritz or your car overheats.
 (Hopefully, not all three.)
 Maybe you trip and sprain your ankle and end up in the ER.
 Or maybe you lose your job.
 All unexpected, but not all that uncommon.